Skip to main content

 2. They’re coming and going from inside your home

-3. They’re coming and going from both outside inside your home
+3. They’re coming and going from both outside and inside your home

 Either way, setting mouse traps is your best bet.
 You can find these traps from companies like Wildlife Control Supplies or Animal Traps and Supplies.